-DOUGLAS SHIRE COUNCIL DECISION NOTICE
+DOUGLAS SHIRE COUNCIL

-DEVELOPMENT PERMIT - APPROVAL (WITH CONDITIONS) (GIVEN UNDER SECTION 63 OF THE PLANNING ACT 2016)
+DECISION NOTICE - APPROVAL (WITH CONDITIONS) (GIVEN UNDER SECTION 63 OF THE PLANNING ACT 2016)

-Council refers to your development application detailed below which was properly made on 14 March 2018.
-Please be aware that Douglas Shire Council has assessed your application and decided it as follows:
+Thank your for your development application detailed below which was properly made on the 15 October 2018.
+Please be aware that Douglas Shire Council has assessed your application and decided it as follows.